pedrorvelloso/destiny/README.md

 # Destiny

 Destiny is a donation tracker for speedruns/gaming charity events.
-In the future I'll also include features to hold donations incentives and create events with schedule

 ## Development